The Sand Collector

 "A scorpion sting."

-He tells me that when he was just a baby his father went out to hunt for a scorpion.
+He told me that when he was just a baby his father went out to hunt for a scorpion.
 His father came back with the dangling yellow creature and crushed it under his sandal.
 He burnt it and mixed it with oil, creating a poisonous paste, which he smeared on Salim's tender skin.
 Ever since then, he hardly even felt a scorpion bite.
 He brushed it off, like sand.

 "Don't you have stars in Be'er Sheva?" he asked.